PublicSoftTools

 How to Use the Word Counter for Content Planning

-2. Paste your draft and check the word count against your target range.
+2. Paste your draft and check the word count against your target range for the content type.

 3. Check reading time — most readers spend 3–7 minutes on a blog post.
 If your reading time is 12 minutes, consider whether all sections earn their space.

-4. Check sentence count — very high sentence count with low word count often means too many bullet points and not enough prose explanation.
+4. Check sentence count — very high sentence count relative to word count often means too many bullet points and not enough prose explanation.

 5. Check paragraph count — 15–25 paragraphs is typical for a 1,000–1,500 word piece; more may signal over-fragmentation.